New Release: BCCS Expands SSP to Kent and Sussex Counties

 “SSP saves Delaware millions of dollars each year by preventing the spread of infectious diseases,” adds Fahey.
 “It also reduces federal and private health care costs.”

-In addition to syringe exchange services, the COPE program offers other wellness services, including: HIV and HEP C testing; referral services; counseling; and overdose education.
+In addition to disease prevention equipment exchange services, the COPE program offers other wellness services, including: HIV and HEP C testing; referral services; counseling; and overdose education.

-“There is conclusive scientific evidence that syringe services programs, as part of a comprehensive HIV prevention strategy, are an effective public health intervention that reduces the transmission of HIV and does not encourage the use of illegal drugs.” – David Satcher, former U.S. Surgeon General.
+“There is conclusive scientific evidence that disease prevention equipment exchange programs, as part of a comprehensive HIV prevention strategy, are an effective public health intervention that reduces the transmission of HIV and does not encourage the use of illegal drugs.” – David Satcher, former U.S. Surgeon General.

 BCCS is a welcoming and innovative organization that strengthens communities and enhances their quality of life by creatively providing Education, Early Intervention, Criminal Justice, Treatment and Prevention services.
 With integrity, we promote hope and empowerment to persons and families touched by mental health, substance abuse, HIV and multiple occurring diagnoses and their related challenges.